Muhammad Bakhtiyar Khalji: Legacy

 Muhammad Bakhtiyar Khalji had the Khutbah read and coins struck in his name.
-Mosques, madrasas, and khanqahs arose in the new abode of Islam through Bakhtiyar's patronage, and his example was imitated by his subordinates.
-Khalji's conquest began nearly 600 years of Muslim rule over Bengal which ended when British East India company took complete control of Bengal between 1772 to 1793.
+Mosques, madrasas, and khanqahs arose through Bakhtiyar's patronage, and his example was imitated by his successors.

+Bakhtiyar is revered as Pir Sahib by the locals of Pirpal village.
+Every year on Thursday of the month of Baishakh, festival is organised at the Bakhtiyar Khilji Shrine in Gangarampur where prayer is offered by Muslims.